Cavernous malformations

 - Magnetic resonance imaging (MRI).
 In this test, a detailed picture is made of your brain or spine.
 Sometimes a contrast dye is injected into a vein in the arm.

 - Genetic testing.
-If you have a family history of the condition, genetic counseling and blood or saliva tests can help find gene changes related with CCMs.
+If you have a family history of the condition, genetic counseling and blood or saliva tests can help find gene changes related to CCMs.

 Treatment